U.S. flag An official website of the United States government

 • Tell your healthcare provider beforehand if: The child is moderately or severely ill, has had swelling of the brain within 7 days after a previous dose of pertussis vaccine, or any allergic reaction to any vaccine that protects against diphtheria, tetanus or pertussis diseases.

-Haemophilus b Conjugate Vaccine (Hib)
+Haemophilus b Conjugate Vaccine (Hib) Vaccine

-• Brand Names: ActHIB, Hiberix, PedvaxHIB
+• Brand Names: ActHIB, Hiberix, and PedvaxHIB

 • What it's for: Prevents Haemophilus influenzae type b (Hib) invasive disease.
 Before the availability of Hib vaccines, Hib disease was the leading cause of bacterial meningitis among children under 5 years of age in the United States.
 Meningitis is an infection of the tissue covering the brain and spinal cord, which can lead to lasting brain damage and deafness.
 Hib disease can also cause pneumonia, severe swelling in the throat, infections of the blood, joints, bones, and tissue covering of the heart, as well as death.
-Both ActHIB and PedvaxHIB are approved for infants and children beginning at 2 months.
-ActHIB can be given through 5 years of age and PedvaxHIB can be given through 71 months of age; Hiberix is approved for children 6 weeks through the age of 4 (prior to their 5th birthday).
+Both ActHIB and PedvaxHIB are approved for infants and children beginning at 2 months; ActHIB can be given through 5 years of age and PedvaxHIB can be given through 71 months of age.
+Hiberix is approved for infants and children 6 weeks through the age of 4 years (prior to their 5th birthday).

 • Common side effects may include: Fussiness, sleepiness, and soreness, swelling and redness at the injection site.